DLibatique/CLAS199-S20/_pages/6-schedule.md

 ## Week 9 (3/23, 3/25, 3/27) - The Body Female and the Body Politic

 <p class="list">Assignments:</p>
-- \* Kamen, Deborah and Sarah Levin-Richardson.
-2015. "[Lusty Ladies in the Roman Imaginary.](https://drive.google.com/file/d/1qLATItvQckgW7Fh7NY9DXTOPmkW0nX_y/view?usp=sharing)" In *Ancient Sex*, edited by Ruby Blondell and Kirk Ormand, 231-252.
-Columbus.
+- Livy [1.9](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0151%3Abook%3D1%3Achapter%3D9) and [1.13](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0151%3Abook%3D1%3Achapter%3D13) on the Rape of the Sabines (**CW: rape**) -- **How are the Sabine women portrayed in their abduction and the eventual reconciliation of the Romans and Sabines?**
+- Livy [1.57-60](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0151%3Abook%3D1%3Achapter%3D57) on Lucretia (use the right arrow at the top left of the passage to advance through the chapters) -- **How is Lucretia portrayed?
+How is Sextus Tarquinius portrayed?**
 - \* Kenty, Joanna.
 2017. “[Avenging Lucretia: From Rape to Revolution.](https://eidolon.pub/avenging-lucretia-dd14e936840c)” *Eidolon*. **CW**: rape.
-- \* Joshel
-- <!-- piece on Rhea Silvia?
-Livy? -->
+- \* Joshel, S.R.
+2002. "[The Body Female and the Body Politic: Livy's Lucretia and Verginia.](https://drive.google.com/file/d/1-gVjTJPDufUYFnCWYSJq-TD6VSz2cr2v/view?usp=sharing)" In *Sexuality and Gender in the Classical World: Readings and Sources*, edited by Laura McClure, 163-190.
+Malden (MA) and Oxford.

 <p class="list">Optional:</p>
 - \* Listen to the [History of Ancient Greece podcast on Roman sexuality](http://www.thehistoryofancientgreece.com/2018/03/special-guest-episode-on-roman.html).

 **Quiz #8**: M 3/23
-**Midterm Revisions**: Due F 3/27 by 1:50pm
+**Midterm Essay Revisions**: Due F 3/27 by 1:50pm
 **Creative Project #2**: Due F 3/27 by 5pm
 **Response #8**: Due F 3/27 by 11:59pm